gastrans.gms : Gas Transmission Problem - Belgium

 arep(aij,'c2') = c2(aij);

-option arep:6:3:1; display arep,as,ap;
+option arep:6:3:1;

-Variables f(a,i,j) Arc flow (1e6 SCM)
+f(a,i,j) 'arc flow (1e6 SCM)'

-s(i) supply - demand (1e6 SCM)
+s(i) 'supply - demand (1e6 SCM)'

-eq12(a,i,j) flow pressure relationship - passive
+weymouthp(a,i,j) 'flow pressure relationship - passive'

-eq13(a,i,j) flow pressure relationship - active
+weymoutha(a,i,j) 'flow pressure relationship - active'

-eq11(i).. sum(aij(a,i,j), f(aij)) =e= sum(aij(a,j,i), f(aij)) + s(i);
+flowbalance(i).. sum(aij(a,i,j), f(aij)) =e= sum(aij(a,j,i), f(aij)) + s(i);

 defsc.. sc =e= sum(i, ndata(i,'c')*s(i));